Farm and Conservation Land for Black, Indigenous, and People of Color Self Determination and Sovereignty in Rural Massachusetts

 Nov.- In November we began the process of scheduling for the 6 week virtual Racial Equity and Liberation Training through The Move to End Violence.
 Carmen, Patrick and Ayla of The Farm School worked together to help facilitate the staff and board members of Mt.
 Grace LT and EQLT throughout the 6 weeks.

 Jan- March Due to winter scheduling conflicts we landed on bi-weekly meetings beginning Jan 19th 2023 to March 17th 2023.
 We had a total of 17 staff and board members across both organizations attend the virtual sessions.
-Because of the number of attendees, we created 2 groups so that the space could more intentionally held to allow room for conversation and relationship building.
+Because of the number of attendees, we created 2 groups so that the space could be more intentionally held to allow room for conversation and relationship building.
 Each virtual session was 1.5 hours and included pre-work (journaling, videos, art, reflection) which was emailed a week prior to the meeting.
-Virtual meeting topics followed the online weekly series developed by The Move To End Violence "6 Week Community Conversations " by Monica Dennis, Rachael Ibrahim, Trina Greene and topics included: review of goals and community agreements, choosing vulnerability, going beyond single stories, locating oneself, identifying systems of power, the levels of racism and community conversations.
+Virtual meeting topics followed the online weekly series developed by The Move To End Violence "6 Week Community Conversations " by Monica Dennis, Rachael Ibrahim, Trina Greene, Heidi Lopez and many others.
+Topics included: review of goals and community agreements, choosing vulnerability, going beyond single stories, locating oneself, identifying systems of power, the levels of racism and community conversations.

 Mt.
 Grace: Increased opportunities for staff relationship building through team lunches 2. meeting with Nipmuc Land Project to partner on land based grants, meeting with Nipmuc Land Project and The Farm School on development of policy change proposals related to Conservation and APR policies on land use/access and farmer housing, partnering to strategize request during APR call for testimony and recommendations, strategize community relationships to fund opportunities for intentional farm succession plans with a intentional focus on opportunities to create access for BIPOC farmer land connection.
 Goals continue to include broadening racial diversity among staff and board, broadening access to the use of land they currently hold in conservation, broadening current stakeholder community support and understanding on the need for intentional policies to help mitigate land access/ownership racial disparities within their region.
 Mt.
 Grace will participate in the NESARE Service Provider Land Succession Training for greater BIPOC land access beginning in 2023-2025.

-Materials belonging to The Move To End Violence and United for a Fair Economy (boost and blocks):
+Materials belonging to The Move To End Violence:

 Research conclusions: